canonical/paas-charm/docs/index.rst

 The foundations: Juju, charms and rocks
 ---------------------------------------

-The 12-factor charm solution uses and combines capabilities in the following Canonical products:
+The 12-factor charm solution uses and combines capabilities from the following Canonical products:

-- `Juju <https://juju.is>`_ is an open source orchestration engine for software operators that enables the deployment, integration and lifecycle management of applications at any scale, on any infrastructure using charms.
+- `Juju <https://juju.is>`_ is an open source orchestration engine for software operators that enables the deployment, integration and lifecycle management of applications at any scale and on any infrastructure.
 - A `charm <https://juju.is/docs/juju/charmed-operator>`_ is an operator -
   business logic encapsulated in reusable software packages that automate every aspect of an application's life.
 - `Charmcraft <https://canonical-charmcraft.readthedocs-hosted.com/en/stable/>`_
-  is a CLI tool that makes it easy and quick to initialise, package, and publish Kubernetes and machine charms.
+  is a CLI tool that makes it easy and quick to initialize, package, and publish charms.
 - `Rockcraft <https://documentation.ubuntu.com/rockcraft/en/latest/>`_ is a
   tool to create rocks – a new generation of secure, stable and OCI-compliant container images, based on Ubuntu.

-More specifically a Rockcraft framework (conceptually similar to a `snap extension <https://snapcraft.io/docs/snapcraft-extensions>`_) is initially used to facilitate the creation of a well structured, minimal and hardened container image, called a rock.
+A Rockcraft framework (conceptually similar to a `snap extension <https://snapcraft.io/docs/snapcraft-extensions>`_) is initially used to facilitate the creation of a well structured, minimal and hardened container image, called a rock.
 A Charmcraft profile can then be leveraged to